 When an application uses, transport layer, it is addressed by a port number.
 The source and destination both have a port number along with the IP addresses.
 When an application over the transport layer sends a request to the peer, it sends a message with source and destination port numbers.
 On reply or response, the port number becomes the opposite.
 Based on the port number the transport layer delivers the message to the correct application.

 So we conclude that because of port number there could be multiple applications on top of a transport layer.
-That we have also seen in real like, that we can browse multiple websites from a web browser, and the response of a web request is displayed in the same tab for used for the request.
+That we have also seen in real life, that we can browse multiple websites from a web browser, and the response of a web request is displayed in the same tab used for the request.

 What that means, no port, no multiple applications?
 Only there could be one ping command at a time from a computer?
 But that is not true we know by experience.